Complex Far-Field Geometries Determine the Stability of Solid Tumor Growth with Chemotaxis: Mathematical model

-Since taxis occurs more slowly than diffusion (e.g. minutes vs hours), we assume $\lambda_{\chi} \ll \lambda_1$, which leads to quasi-steady reaction diffusion equations for nutrient field.
-The dimensionless system is thus given by: \paragraph{Modified Helmholtz equations.\\\\}
+Here, we assume the time scales of diffusion and uptake rate in the reaction diffusion process are similar, and since diffusion occurs faster than the taxis (e.g., minutes vs hours), we have $\lambda_{1} \gg \lambda_{\chi}$, which leads to quasi-steady reaction diffusion equations for nutrient field.
+The dimensionless system is thus given by: \paragraph{Modified Helmholtz Equations\\\\}

-In $\Omega_i$: where $\mu_1=1, \mu_2=\frac{1}{\Lambda}$, and $\Lambda=\sqrt{{\frac{D}{\lambda}}}$ is the relative diffusional penetration length. \paragraph{Non-dimensional Chemo-Darcy's law.\\\\} In $\Omega_1$:
+In $\Omega_i$: where $\mu_1=1, \mu_2=\frac{1}{\Lambda}$ and $\Lambda=\sqrt{{\frac{D}{\lambda}}}$ is the relative diffusional penetration length. \paragraph{Non-dimensional Chemo-Darcy's law\\\\} In $\Omega_1$:

-\paragraph{Conservation of tumor mass.\\\\} In $\Omega_1$: where $\mathcal{P}=\frac{\lambda_M}{\lambda_\chi}$ represents the relative rate of cell mitosis to taxis, and $\mathcal{A}=\frac{\lambda_A}{\lambda_\chi}$ represents the relative rate of cell apoptosis to taxis. \paragraph{Boundary Conditions.\\\\}
+\paragraph{Conservation of tumor mass\\\\} In $\Omega_1$: where $\mathcal{P}=\frac{\lambda_M}{\lambda_\chi}$ represents the relative rate of cell mitosis to taxis and $\mathcal{A}=\frac{\lambda_A}{\lambda_\chi}$ represents the relative rate of cell apoptosis to taxis. \paragraph{Boundary Conditions\\\\}

 On $\Gamma$: